vivek-vilvaraj/libcxlmi_old/README.md

 for CXL specification structures, enumerations and helper functions to construct, send and decode commands (CCI) and payloads over an out-of-band (OoB) link, typically MCTP-based CCIs over I2C or VDM.
-As such, users will mostly be BMC and/or firmware, targeting: Type3 SLD, Type3 MLD (FM owned) or a CXL Switch.
+As such, users will mostly be BMC, firmware and/or fabric managers, targeting: Type3 SLD, Type3 MLD (FM owned) or a CXL Switch.

 CXL Manageability Model defines a CXL device to be the managed entity, through various command sets, which can have *sensors* or *effectors*